 There is something almost magical about the fleeting time when the leaves turn bright orange and gold, the natural beauty is one of the best reasons to visit the Smoky Mountains.
 Plan a stay in a luxurious cabin rental, and take in the views from your balcony as you watch the sun set over the mountains.
 Plan activities like hiking and biking, which are perfect this time of year with daytime temperatures staying in the high 60s and 70s well into November.

 For the mountain sport enthusiasts: Park City, Utah

 The best reasons to visit Park City are for fall activities like hikes and mountain biking.
 With over 400 miles of trails found throughout the Park City and Deer Valley ski resorts and surrounding areas, you’ll find an array of trails that suit your skill level.
-If you book your trip for September, you can also catch the impressive Autumn Aloft Festival, when colorful hot air balloons fill the Park City skyline.
+If you book your trip for mid-September, you can also catch the impressive Autumn Aloft Festival, when colorful hot air balloons fill the Park City skyline.
 The weather in the fall is pleasantly crisp, with daytime temperatures hovering around 70 degrees, though you should pack warm clothes for when temperatures drop below freezing at night.

 For the sun chasers: Gulf Coast of Florida

 If your travel personality type has you latching onto the sunshine, then a trip south to Florida could be just the ticket to get you through the upcoming winter.
 That’s enough of a reason to visit Destin, Florida — it has daytime temperatures still in the 80s through October, and hovering in the mid-70s through November.
 The Gulf Coast area is famous for its soft, sugar-white sand and clear, emerald-green water, so your time is best spent relaxing on the beach.
 Or, this could be a great time to visit Orlando, since the summer crowds will have dissipated and the weather is great for spending long days meandering around the theme parks.